SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students are capable of assessing scenarios relating to labor and employment law in SMEs adequately and find solutions.
-Should a situation prove to be too complex, students understand, when to consult a specialist and are ready to serve as a competent reference person.
+Upon completing this course, alumni are capable of assessing scenarios relating to labor and employment law in SMEs adequately and find solutions.
+Should a situation prove to be too complex, alumni understand, when to consult a specialist and are ready to serve as a competent reference person.

 Superior module: